tuannv-github/vita-ai-docs/README.md

 # Configure for real-time (set max_dynamic_patch to 1 in config.json)
 python -m web_demo.server --model_path demo_VITA_ckpt --ip 0.0.0.0 --port 8081
 ```

+**Important Notes**:
+- Make sure you have executed the basic demo setup instructions first
+- For better real-time interactive experience, set `max_dynamic_patch` to 1 in `demo_VITA_ckpt/config.json`
+- When running the basic demo, you can set it to the default value of 12 to enhance the model's visual capabilities

 ## 🔧 API Reference